JetBrains/kotlin-web-site/pages/docs/reference/coroutines.md

 }
 ```

 Such functions are called *suspending functions*, because calls to them may suspend a coroutine (the library can decide to proceed without suspension, if the result for the call in question is already available).
-Such functions can take parameters and return values in the same manner as regular functions, but they can only be called from coroutines and other suspending functions.
-In fact, to start a coroutines, there must be at least one suspending function, and it is usually anonymous (i.e. it is a suspending lambda).
+Suspending functions can take parameters and return values in the same manner as regular functions, but they can only be called from coroutines and other suspending functions.
+In fact, to start a coroutine, there must be at least one suspending function, and it is usually anonymous (i.e. it is a suspending lambda).
 Let's look at an example from [kotlinx.coroutines](#the-kotlinx.coroutines-library):

 ``` kotlin
 async(CommonPool) {